dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

       }
     ```

-- #### 💻**TECHNICAL NOTE:** If the subscription is not `Azure Pass - Sponsorship`, run this command to see all the subscriptions for your user id.
-If this is the first time using Azure portal or a trial, then you should only have one subscription.
+    <aside class="positive"> 💻 If the subscription is not `Azure Pass - Sponsorship`, run the command below to see all the subscriptions for your user id.
+If this is the first time using Azure portal or a trial, then you should only have one subscription. </aside>

     ```
     az account list --output table
     ```

 - Here is an sample output: